phishingclub/templates/README.md

 7. Copy processed HTML for testing
 8. Export when ready for deployment

+### WHAT ABOUT AI?!
+Creating emails and templates with AI is super easy and it should be part of the developer experience using your favorite editor or IDE.
+Simpy your favorite code editor with AI support and get started.

+We might consider a pull request for a folder filled with good custom rules to feed the agents.

 ## Best Practices

 ### 1. Keep Templates Generic and Secure